JohnsonEmmanuelA-Chit-Chat/informational/README.md

                                                               (ab)c=a(bc) (associative law)
                                                                  1a = a1 = a
   The last equation serves to introduce one particular number called unity
-     The sceond law statesmore explicitly that, if we put ab=s and bc = t, then it is always true that sc=at.
+     The sceond law states more explicitly that, if we put ab=s and bc = t, then it is always true that sc=at.